fixmycrypto/FixMyCrypto/README.md

 “indices” specifies the range of address indices to check against.
 By default we search to see if any of the known addresses are in the first 5 addresses of the wallet, hence “0-4”.
 This means at least one of the known addresses you provide must be one of the first five addresses used with this wallet.
 If you know that your address is between index 5 and 10, use “5-10”.
 Ranges can be specified using hyphens: e.g. “0-5”, commas: e.g. “2,4,6”, or a mix of both e.g.: “0,2,4,10-12”.
 The more addresses you search, the longer it will take.
 Ideally, if you know you have provided your address 0, then you can set this to “0” to speed things up a bit.
 However, if your known address is address index 5, and you specify the range as “0-4”, it won’t find your address at all.
 So make sure this range is big enough to include at least one of the known addresses you’ve provided.

-For ETH, typically only address index "0" is used.
+For ETH and SOL, typically only address index "0" is used.

 Similarly, “accounts” specifies the range of accounts to check against.
 For most users, if you had only one account for a particular coin tied to this recovery phrase, the account will be “0”.
 As with “indicies”, you can specify a range using hyphens and commas.